mdalarmansorker/mdalarmansorker/README.md

 ## 👨‍💻 About Me

 Hi!
-I'm **Md Al-Amin Sorker**, a passionate software developer focused on building impactful digital experiences.
+I'm **Md Al Arman Sorker**, a passionate software developer focused on building impactful digital experiences.
 I love working with modern web technologies, learning new things, and solving real-world problems through code.

 - 🌱 Always exploring new frameworks and tools
 - 💬 Ask me about web development, JavaScript, React, Node.js & more